kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

     flag is off,  the corresponding metadata will not be present.

 Flowlet nonce:
-:    16-bit. identifies that a packet is associated with a group of packets and shares fate. as an example, an application can set the same nonce for a set of an actuator and sensors. when set to 0, flow id is set to the same value in related flows. when flow id is also 0, no relationship exists.
+:     16-bit.
+Identifies that a packet is associated with a group of
+      packets and shares fate.
+For example, an application can set the same nonce for a set of actuators and sensors.
+When set to 0, flow-id is set to the same value in related flows.
+When flow-id is also 0, no relationship exists.

 Flowlet sequence:
-:    8-bit. sequence to be used for ordering within flowlets.
+:    8-bit.
+Sequence to be used for ordering within flowlets.

      | Flag | Description                      |
      |------:+-------------------------------- |